Umbrella Contractors Face Big Changes in 2026

 EEBS Managing Director, Nick Pilgrim says, "The new Joint & Several Liability rules will cause real disruption for umbrella contractors.
 Agencies will close ranks, and subcontractors will see their freedom and take-home pay squeezed.
 At EEBS, our clients don’t need to worry about any of that.
 Our model keeps them clear of these risks, so they can carry on working without the headaches.
 We offer certainty at a time when the industry is heading for major change.”

-Get a Free Quote for your Construction Payroll
+Get a free quote for your construction payroll.

 EEBS needs the contact information you provide to us to contact you about our products and services.
 You may unsubscribe from these communications at anytime.
 For information on how to unsubscribe, as well as our privacy practices and commitment to protecting your privacy, check out our Privacy Policy.

-Put the kettle on and give us a call on 01245 493832
+Give us a ring on 01245 493832